AlexJCturbo/jest-another-RPG/README.md

 ## Test Instructions
 Install the dependencies on your computer: Node.js, npm inquirer and Jest.
 Add a .gitignore file and include node_modules/ and .DS_Store/.
 From the terminal, form the directory ./__tests__ run the test by typing npm run test.
 This will test the different JavaScript Constructors.
-Then, execute the program from the terminal by typing “node app.js” from the main directory of the ´rpject.
+Then, execute the program from the terminal by typing “node app.js” from the main directory of the project.
 The program must then run.
 ###### [Back to Index](#Table-of-Contents)